-- Should not replace the measures outlined in the compliance code which reduce the risk of virus transmission; therefore, the use of face coverings does not appear in the template risk assessment as a control measure. - Must be managed in a hygienic way to reduce the risk of contamination and transmission.
+- Should not replace the measures outlined in the compliance code which reduce the risk of virus transmission. - Must be managed in a hygienic way to reduce the risk of contamination and transmission.
 Where homemade non-disposable face coverings are used the wearer must store these, folded in on themselves in a plastic bag when not in use.
 Anyone wearing a face covering must be able to put it on and take it off safely themselves.